2-week Guatemala Itinerary – See all of the country’s highlights

 Planning your Guatemala Itinerary

-This Guatemala itinerary can be done in 2 weeks and will take you to all the country’s highlights, but you won’t have much time in each place, especially as you lose a day in transportation to get to one place to another.
-Spending 3 weeks in Guatemala is better if you have the timed and don’t want to rush.
+This Guatemala itinerary can be done in 2 weeks and will take you to all the country’s highlights, but you won’t have much time in each place, especially as you lose a day in transportation to get from one place to another.
+Spending 3 weeks in Guatemala is better if you have the time and don’t want to rush.
 If you just have 2-weeks and want a more relaxed pace, skip Livingston at the end.

-If you have more time, you can spend a day visiting Guatemala city and/or head to the beach.
+If you have more time, you can spend a day visiting Guatemala City and/or head to the beach.
 The two main beach destinations are El Paredon and Monterrico.
 You can get there from Antigua or Guatemala city.
 Some people just take a day trip, but I would recommend spending at least a night.

 If you prefer nature, you can spend a few days exploring around Copan (I’ll advise renting a car, unless you have plenty of time).
 There you can visit: